Skip to main content

 Soap and water

-It’s also a good idea to always wash clothes, towels, and anything else that touches your skin.
-You can use regular detergent.
+Use regular detergent to wash clothes, towels, and anything else that touches your skin.
 But try to opt for the hot water setting on your washing machine.

 Do over-the-counter antibiotics or natural remedies work for impetigo?

-OTC antibiotic creams and ointments aren’t recommended for impetigo treatment.
+Over-the-counter (OTC) antibiotic creams and ointments generally aren’t recommended for impetigo treatment.
 They don’t always work well against bacteria that cause impetigo.
-This includes all popular OTC antibiotic creams like Polysporin, Bacitracin, and Neosporin
+This includes popular OTC antibiotic creams like Polysporin, Bacitracin, and Neosporin

 Some natural remedies people turn to for impetigo treatment include: